Family Law Services

 When considering a divorce, especially when one or both individuals involved are members of the Armed Services, it is important to speak with a dedicated military divorce attorney who understands the complexities involved.

-An order of protection in Illinois divorce courts is a civil order that protects a person from someone who is harming them.
+An order of protection in Illinois divorce courts is a civil order that protects a person from someone who is harming him or her.

-Since there are few laws concerning pet custody and divorce, if you do end up in front of a judge, you'll want to present a strong case.
+Since there are few laws concerning pet allocation and divorce, if you do end up in front of a judge, you'll want to present a strong case.